-Hostas are popular shade plants for woodland gardens across much of the country.
-Sometimes called funkia or plantain lily, hostas are attractive, easy-to-please perennials providing garden interest from spring to fall.
-They offer a range of sizes, foliage colors and leaf shapes, as well as spikes of purple or white bell-like flowers that are sometimes fragrant.
+Hostas are popular shade plants for woodland and shady gardens across much of the country.
+Sometimes called funkia or plantain lily, hostas are attractive, easy-care, long-lived perennials providing garden interest from spring to fall.
+They offer a range of sizes, leaf shapes and colored foliage, as well as spikes of purple or white bell-like hosta flowers that are sometimes fragrant.

-Choose from a wide variety of hosta leaf color, pattern and shape:
+Varies; smooth, veined, waxy, cupped, heavily puckered, ruffled, or curled and twisted.
+Choose from a wide variety of hosta leaf colors, patterns and shapes:

-- Hues from apple green to dark spruce, sunny yellow and glaucous blue
+- Shades from apple green to dark spruce, sunny yellow, grayish-blue, and blue-green leaves

-- A diversity of variegations with white or golden edges or centers
+- Variegated with white or gold edges or centers

-- Leaf shapes from long and narrow to wide and heart shaped
+- Shapes from long and narrow to wide and heart shaped

 When to plant:

-Spring, as new shoots appear, is a good time to plant hostas or divide and transplant established clumps.
-However, fall is also an option, especially if you want your plants to look more established come spring.
-“Hostas planted in the fall will look a year older than the ones you buy next spring,” explains Bob Solberg, a leading hosta hybridizer at Green Hill Farm.
+Plant in spring when new shoots appear.
+This is also a good time to divide and transplant established clumps.
+However, early fall is also an option, especially if you want your plants to look more established come spring.

 Where to plant:

-Generally, hostas prefer to be planted out of direct sunlight.
-Most will tolerate morning sun, but need shade during the hottest part of the day to look their best.
-Blue, green and variegated hostas thrive in deep shade, while yellow and gold hostas need more light to bring out their colors.
-Hostas are often planted beneath trees, but keep in mind that they don’t like competition from shallow rooted trees.
+Generally, hostas prefer to be out of direct sunlight.
+Most will tolerate morning sun, but need shade during the hottest part of the day.
+They are often planted beneath trees, but don’t like competition from shallow-rooted trees.

 How to plant: